 ArcGIS Enterprise Cloud Builder for Microsoft Azure is an application you install on your local Microsoft Windows machine to deploy ArcGIS Enterprise and stand-alone ArcGIS Server sites on Microsoft Azure.
 It helps you to extend your Azure implementation to include ArcGIS.

-You can download ArcGIS Enterprise Cloud Builder for Microsoft Azure from My Esri if you have an ArcGIS Enterprise license.
+You can download ArcGIS Enterprise Cloud Builder for Microsoft Azure and install it if you have an ArcGIS Enterprise license.

 The following sections describe what items are created on Azure when you create a deployment using ArcGIS Enterprise Cloud Builder for Microsoft Azure.